brisbanemakerspace/bms-wiki/policies/teams.md

 Originally, HSBNE "causes" existed which were funded based on how many members they had.
 This caused a lot of internal conflict between the different causes/cliques which was detrimental to the long term stability of the space.
 It also meant that getting funding to grow or even just maintain the smaller "causes" became increasingly difficult.
 "Causes" could also vote on what they spent their "cause fund" on, and what policies they wanted to enforce in their areas (such as what tools need inductions, etc).

 Eventually, "causes" were replaced with "teams" in an attempt to fix some of these issues.
 Whilst "teams" were a step in the right direction, that structure bought new problems with it.
 The entire model changed so that teams were more general and could cover things like infrastructure as well as physical workspaces.
 However, the additional red tape, reporting and bureaucracy, and "volunteer contract" requirements made it hard to find people who were willing to join a team.
-Several people who use to run a "cause" either never created a "team" or resigned not long after forming one.
+Several people who used to run a "cause" either never created a "team" or stepped down not long after forming one.
 This is because the additional overheads and red tape removed all the "fun" from volunteering and required that they make unreasonable commitments.

 The system of "teams" in use at BMS Inc. aims to strike a balance between the division created through the inequitable funding and popularity contest of HSBNE "causes", and the onerous requirements imposed by their latest "teams" structure.
 We hope that by taking a middle ground we can provide enough structure to get things done efficiently while respecting the time and effort of our volunteers.